-At our request, the underwriters have reserved for sale, at the initial public offering price, up to shares offered in this prospectus for sale to some of our directors, officers, employees, business associates and other persons with whom we have a relationship.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 55,000 shares offered in this prospectus for sale to some of our directors, officers, employees, business associates and other persons with whom we have a relationship.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these persons purchase reserved shares.
 Any reserved shares which are not orally confirmed for purchase within one day of pricing of this offering will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price will be determined by negotiations between us and the representatives.
-Among the factors to be considered in determining the initial public offering price will be our future prospects and those of our industry in general, our revenues, earnings and other financial operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities and financial and operating information of companies engaged in activities similar to ours.
-The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.
+The initial public offering price was determined by negotiations between us and the representatives.
+Among the factors considered in determining the initial public offering price were our future prospects and those of our industry in general, our revenues, earnings and other financial operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities and financial and operating information of companies engaged in activities similar to ours.
 Any active trading market for the shares may not develop.
 It is also possible that after the offering the shares will not trade in the market above the initial offering price.